 “As we moved to Tumblr,” Jackson says, “we were all more politicized.
 Call-outs included accusations that might be levied at activists in real world spaces—you’re problematic, you’re a bad feminist.”
 We joined our new political vocabulary with the internet’s cultural balkanization.

-The word problematic does not in and of itself constitute an argument.
 The result is that call-outs are no longer confined to smaller subcultures of the internet.
 Instead they grace the pages of most major publications.
 When done well, they are valuable and necessary.
 But they can also quickly result in a confusing digital pile-on, as with one recent article about how Amber Rose was wrong to call out Pink for calling out Kim Kardashian over her nude selfies.